ChristianRemwood/Senior_Design_Webpage/README.md

 ## The Project

 ### Overview
+Our goal for this project was to create an Air Quality Monitor that could show you the quality of your homes air in real time over the internet.
+In order to do this, the project was broken up into three sections: Hardware, Application Server, and User Interface (Web Page).
+The general idea is that the hardware could be paired to some users account and ping the application server each time it measured the air quality.
+The server would then authenticate the request, make sure all credentials are valid, and then update any database entry where the sensor was tied to.
+The User could then view this data as past entries, or in real time by logging into their account and clicking on the sensor they wished to see.
+Over all it was a nice project giving us all experience creating distinc interfaces for having all parts work together.

 ### Hardware

 - ESP32 Feather (MAIN CPU/WIFI Radio)
 <br />
 <img src ="https://cdn-shop.adafruit.com/1200x900/3405-06.jpg" width="100" height="100" />

 - Si7021 (Temperature & Humidity)
 <br />